taaytungstieenf/java1-basics-of-a-programming-language/README.md

   - Project management with Maven (specific for a Java application)
   - Variables and string method
   - Conditionals, control flow and Loops
-  - Arrays and ArrayLists then Two-Dimensional Arrays("structured data" in other languages)
+  - Arrays and ArrayLists then Two-Dimensional Arrays ("structured data" in other languages)
   - Generic and collection framework
   - Exception handling
   - Input and Output
-  - Annotation

 ### Part 1.
 Creating a pom project